 Front shocks: Two each modified Koni 7610-1282 shocks; adjustable for height and damping.

-Two multiple piston Brembo brake calipers on front wheel, both have floating discs (and floating calipers, and with torque arms).
-You WILL like these powerful brakes!
+Two multiple piston Brembo brake calipers on front wheel.
+Floating discs and floating calipers, and with torque arms.
+You WILL like these quite powerful brakes!

-ABS system removed (spirited and even many not-so-spirited sidecar drivers do NOT want ABS, due to the possible effects on spirited handling with use of brakes in corners).
+The very heavy ABS system has been removed (spirited and even many not-so-spirited sidecar drivers do NOT want ABS, due to the possible effects on handling with use of brakes in corners).
 The ABS power/signalcable was purposely not removed.
-The front toothed ABS wheel can be removed at the next front tire change.
+The unneeded front toothed ABS wheel can be removed at the next front tire change.

 Rear master cylinder is a stock type 16 mm Magura (BMW).

-Sidecar brake: Brembo F05 plumbed to the tug's rear braking system via high quality brake hose with outer SS braid & covering, T connector, etc. A brand new spare disc is included, but is not needed now, and possibly never, as the original disc is not worn much.
-I just couldn't turn down buying the new disc when I found it available.
+Sidecar brake: Brembo F05 plumbed to the tug's rear braking system via high quality brake hose with outer SS braid & covering, T connector, etc. A brand new spare disc is included, but is not needed now, and possibly never, as the original disc is not worn but the slightest amount in thickness.
+I just couldn't turn down buying the new disc when I found it available in Europe.